 Bake the mixed berry cobbler until the berries are bubbling up and the dough is golden brown.
 This should take about 20 minutes.

-- Leftover cobbler can be stored in an airtight container in the refrigerator for up to 3 days.
+Storing – Store leftover cobbler in an airtight container in the refrigerator for up to 2 days.

 Why, yes!
 It can.
 If you want to prepare this cherry cobbler in advance but don’t want soggy biscuits, you can prepare the filling and biscuit separately.

 Instead of layering the biscuit over the cherries, add it to a parchment-lined baking sheet and bake until golden brown.
 Make the filling as well, according to the recipe instructions.
 Once out of the oven, let the biscuit cool completely before storing it.
 The fruit can be covered and stored in the refrigerator.
 The topping should be stored in an airtight container at room temperature.